Denver Zephyrs: Denver Bears (1955–1983)

 Although naming a team for its uniform color had been popular in the 19th century, it was not fashionable in the 20th.
-As Denver had no connection to the original Blues, and in recognition of the new location in the Rockies, the team became known as Bears.
+As Denver had no connection to the original Blues, and in recognition of the new location in the Rockies, the team became known as the Bears.

 The new Denver team played at what became known later as Mile High Stadium, but was originally known as Bears Stadium, after the team.
 This ballpark was one of the largest venues in history to host minor league baseball on a routine basis, and had the additional draw of being in one of the largest minor league markets at the time.
 For many years, the biggest crowds were on Independence Day fireworks nights, and the American Association scheduled the Bears for a home game every year.
-Crowds of 45,000 and more watched the fireworks games, easily the biggest crowds most of the minor leagues had ever drawn.
+It was on these nights that the Bears drew the largest crowds in minor league baseball history.
+On July 4, 1982, the Bears drew an all-time minor league record of 65,666 for a game against the Omaha Royals, breaking their own record of 59,691 set on July 4 of the previous year.

 The Triple-A Bears were affiliated with the New York Yankees at the outset, with Ralph Houk managing many players who would reach the majors and play in the World Series.
 The team had some early success, winning the American Association championship in 1957.
 League MVPs in this period included Marv Throneberry in 1956 and Steve Boros in 1960.

 Although the team had been a member of the American Association since the league's inception 60 years before, it was a Midwestern circuit, so for the 1963 season, the Bears transferred to the Pacific Coast League.
 The mid-1960s Bears included such future big-leaguers as César Tovar and Ted Uhlaender, but lacked overall success.
 It also turned out that with the PCL otherwise all but confined to the actual Pacific Coast, Denver was now located too far east.
 In 1969, the franchise returned to the American Association.

 The Denver Bears had some good teams from the 1970s to the mid-1980s, producing such players as Andre Dawson, Tim Wallach, Warren Cromartie, Tim Raines, Graig Nettles, Terry Francona, Wallace Johnson, Danny Morris, Pat Rooney, and Bill Gullickson.
 Denver players Richie Scheinblum (1971), Cliff Johnson (1973), Roger Freed (1976), Frank Ortenzio (1977), and Randy Bass (1980) were league MVPs.
 The managing careers of both Billy Martin and Felipe Alou began with the Bears.
 The team won the Association's championship with some regularity, topping the league in 1971, 1976, 1977, 1981, and 1983.
 The 1980 Bears were recognized as one of the 100 greatest minor league teams of all time.